themoonrider/finance_reconcillation/README.md

 # Reconcillation reports with YAML config
+Simple docker image that generates a fake finance db that includes transactions from vendors and clients; and create reconcillation reports based on user-defined config file.
+# Steps:
 1. Users define report parameters in the config file
 2. Provide MODULE_NAME as the directory name that holds stage_logic and config file (`reconcillation`) and FILENAME of the config file in the main script `reconcillation_tl.py`